Neoton Família: Band history

 In those years the band had big success in the USSR and other socialist countries.
 In 1981 the group released the album "A família".
 In Germany it was released by Jupiter Record under the name Dandelion.
 The album was bestseller in Hungary again and the single "Kétszázhúsz felett" ("Over 220", also released in English as Racing) became a hit in the usual countries.
 These years proved to be busy, including a Japanese tour of forty-two cities in autumn 1981.
 The next album Szerencsejáték (1982, Roulette) was also very successful.
 For the song "Monte Carlo" the group was called "Hungarian ABBA".
 That year the single "Atra" was released in France, Brazil and Japan, it was the soundtrack to the Canadian-French movie La Guerre du feu (1982).

 By 1983 two of the three female singers left the group and Éva Csepregi became the lead singer.
 In 1983 she and Ádám Végvári, who joined in 1980, won the Grand Prix on Yamaha Music Festival in Tokyo with the song "Times Goes By".
 Their single "Sandokan" (1983) set a national record sales for singles.
 Also in 1983 the band made a big tour in Latin America.

 For six years onward, the band released an album in each year, with more and more composers working in the team, a condition that not only provided great songs, but tensions, too.
 In 1986 the band got the Most Outstanding Performance Award on 8th International Seoul Song Festival organized by the Munhwa Broadcasting Corp. with the song "Love is magic".
 And in 1988 Éva Csepregi and Leslie Mándoki (ex-soloist of the German disco-band Dschinghis Khan) performed the song "Korea" at the opening of the 1988 Summer Olympics in Seoul.

 In 1990 Péter Erdős died and this led to the dissolution of the band.
 The members of the group challenged the right to the name "Neoton" in court and continued their musical careers as Új Neoton (1990-1991), headed by László Pásztor, and Éva-Neoton (1990-1993), headed by Éva Csepregi.

 Éva Csepregi and Bob Heatlie, a Scottish songwriter and producer had a son in 1992.
 Previously, Bob Heatlie produced her solo albums between 1985 and 1992.
 They were released in Europe and South Korea.
 Songs from these solo albums became part of the group's live repertoire.

-The keyboarder of Neoton Familia György Jakab was diagnosed with a terminal illness in 1995, passing away in 1996.
+The keyboarder of Neoton Familia György Jakab was diagnosed with a terminal illness in 1995, dying in 1996.
 His dream, a last concert was produced without him, but in his memory, in 1998 by all of the ex-members of the group.
 Answering the pressure of the fans, another concert was held seven years later, in 2005, following several more in the oncoming years under the name Neoton Família Sztárjai (Stars of Neoton Family).